slu-soc1120/syllabus/docs/honorsOverview.md

 * End notes and a bibliography are used to provide sourcing and attribution, and do not count towards the word limit.

 ### Op-Ed Seminar
 Once submitted, op-eds will be shared with all honors students.
-Each of you should read the other op-eds and come prepared to discuss them during a final seminar session (date TBA - will be after May 1^st^).
+Each of you should read the other op-eds and come prepared to discuss them during a final seminar session (date TBA).
 As with the other seminars, attendance and participation will be factored into your honors participation grade.

 ### Grading
-Op-eds will be submitted by **Monday, May 10** via Blackboard.
+Op-eds will be submitted by **Wednesday, December 14** via Blackboard.
 Each op-ed paper will be graded on four elements:

 1. Content (45 points): How persuasive is the argument?
 What evidence is used to support the argument?
 2. Organization (10 points): How well organized is the paper?
 Does it